home-assistant/home-assistant.io/source/_integrations/modbus.markdown

 ## Modbus services

-The Modbus integration provides two generic services in addition to the platform-specific services.
+The Modbus integration provides two generic write services in addition to the platform-specific services.

 | Service | Description |
 | ------- | ----------- |